 Have you ever had a special tree?
-If my friend Jim or siblings are reading this, they know just the one I am thinking about.
+I have, and if my friend, Jim, or my siblings are reading this, they know just the one.
 Growing up, we had “the tree.”

-We met at “the tree” every day for years.
+We met at the tree every day for years.
 It was magical.
-It had one main trunk that went straight up with little suckers for branches that we trusted to help us climb high above the earth.
-The other part went up and out over the road.
-You could climb 15 feet up and then you ran out of branches for a while so you had to shimmy like an athletic Caribbean boy going for the coconut at the top.
-There was a pretty decent expanse where you were embracing the tree with your arms and legs and chin, literally hanging on for dear life.
-It was worth it though, to be a tree hugger, up there in the blue sky in the willowy breezes.
-Happy to be alive, not exactly positive what getting down was going to look like.
-And then there was hanging out down below, in the anti chamber of sorts, bouncing on branches, bantering with each another.
-The tree provided a sacred space for us, the center of our little 10 year old universe.
+One main trunk went straight up, supporting little suckers for branches that we trusted to help us climb high above the earth.
+A large limb stuck up and out over the road.
+We could climb 15 feet up before we’d run out of branches and have to shimmy like an athletic Caribbean boy going for the coconut at the top.
+There was a pretty decent expanse of embracing the tree with our arms and legs and chin, literally hanging on for dear life.
+It was worth it, though, to be a tree hugger, up there in the blue sky and the willowy breezes.
+Happy to be alive, not exactly sure what getting down might look like.
+And then we’d hang out down below, in the anti-chamber of sorts, bouncing on branches, bantering with each other.
+The tree provided a sacred space for us, the center of our 10-year-old universe.

-One day summer’s day the unbelievable happened; the tree crashed down.
-Apparently the part of him that we hugged onto out over the road was mostly hollow.
-Our parents focused on that horrifying fact, and the unlikeliness that none of us happened to be in it when it smacked the pavement.
+One summer’s day, the unbelievable happened.
+The tree crashed down.
+As it turns out, the part of him that grew out over the road was mostly hollow.
+Our parents focused on that horrifying fact and the unlikeliness that none of us were climbing when it smacked the pavement.
 We were always there.

 We loved him.
-That was something our parents didn’t understand; the emptiness that was left behind.
+Our parents didn’t understand the emptiness that was left behind.
 Watching his lifeless body chainsawed to pieces and hauled away was confusing, at best.
 We were left homeless.

 That was my tree.

 Trees have been held sacred throughout time.
 Adam and Eve ate from the tree of life.
 The Buddha became enlightened when he pulled away from life and sat at the foot of the Bodhi tree.
 Even Newton had his epiphany under a tree.
 Trees are firmly rooted and relevant in each of our lives.
-In their lifetime they provide fruit, oxygen, shelter, shade for humans and animals alike.
-And even after the last of their energy has left them, they continue to sustain us with the kindling they provide.
-The stand tall through the seasons of life, blossoming in the spring, flamboyant in the fall, firmly grounded summer and winter alike.
+In their lifetime, they provide fruit, oxygen, shelter, and shade for humans and animals alike.
+And, even after the last of their energy has left them, they continue to sustain us with the kindling they provide.
+They stand tall through the seasons of life: blossoming in spring, flamboyant in fall, firmly grounded in summer and winter.

-Not everyone is as lucky to have a tree like ours.
-But chances are there’s one that comes to mind or one you might notice today.
+Not everyone is lucky to know a tree like ours.
+But, chances are, there is one that comes to mind or one you might notice today.
 Pause for a minute.
-Whether you are enjoying warmer climates on spring-like day, or still withstanding the harshness of winter, so too is the tree.
+Whether you are enjoying warmer climates on a spring-like day or still withstanding the harshness of winter, the trees stand with you.
 Look, breathe, reflect, connect.

-~ Thích Nhát Hanh Fear, Essential Wisdom for Getting through the Storm
+– Fear, Essential Wisdom for Getting through the Storm by Thích Nhát Hanh